Choosing a

 small, and often close to the traffic on Highway One.
 Although

-they are close to the water's edge, the vertical bluff face can mean
+they are close to the water's edge, a vertical bluff face can mean

 that it's very difficult to actually get to the water